Robust Deep Network Learning of Nonlinear Regression Tasks by Parametric Leaky Exponential Linear Units (LELUs) and a Diffusion Metric: Results and Discussions

 \subsubsection{Other Findings with the Unidimensional problems}

-It is interesting to note that some \af's struggle around $x = 0$ in both case studies, even when this point is \textit{not} a training data.
-A thorough explanation is challenging for a large model \cite{hu2020measuringmodelcomplexityneural}, but the author believes this can be partially understood by a similar analysis of the gradient as in the previous subsection.
+It is interesting to note that some \afs struggle around $x = 0$ in both case studies, even when this point is \textit{not} a training data.
+A thorough explanation is challenging for a large model \cite{huMeasuringModelComplexity2020}, but the author believes this can be partially understood by a similar analysis of the gradient as in the previous subsection.
 The loss-gradient is proportional to the summation of the gradient of the \af times the training point coordinate.
 If the training point coordinate tends to zero, or adjacent training points cross $x=0$, this can further induce the loss gradient summation to vanish or ``flicker'', and to destabilize the learning on an already unstable model setup.
 This behaviour is confirmed with a simple shift in $x$ by two units, as shown in Fig.\ \ref{expot_funcs_shift}, in which the local instability around $x=0$ is removed for the unstable models.
 Note that SiLU actually lost performance and presents overfitting, opposed to the behaviour shown in Fig.\ \ref{tanh_funcs_a}, which corroborates the borderline stability of the model.

-Another observation is that discontinuous \af's generate discontinuous trained models in both exercises.
-In these and some other setups not shown in here, the discontinuous \af's rather often default to piecewise linear connection between the training points.
-Even when this was not the case, the trained model is still discontinuous, as seen in Figs.\ \ref{tanh_funcs}, \ref{expot_funcs} and \ref{expot_funcs_shift}.
+Another observation is that C-1 discontinuous \afs generate ``polyline'' trained models.
+In these and some other setups not shown for conciseness, (leaky) ReLUs rather often default to piecewise linear connection between the training points or at least connect them with several segments of polyline.
+Such patterns are shown in the results in Figs.\ \ref{tanh_funcs}, \ref{expot_funcs} and \ref{expot_funcs_shift}, as well for the motor model to be discussed in what follows.
+Interestingly, in none of the cited ReLU-related literature in the introduction, the herein reported ``polyline'' pattern is commented.

-The adopted canonical problems indicate that classical \af's lack robustness with the problem setup for nonlinear regressions tasks when trained by large models.
+The adopted canonical problems indicate that classical \afs lack robustness with the problem setup for nonlinear regressions tasks when trained by large models.
 The proposition of the objectives in Sect.\ \ref{afs} for the LELU construction aims at mitigating the reported issues.
+LELU is able to achieve adequate results without heavily incurring in such penalties for the presented canonical problems.
+It can robustly learn the nonlinear regression task without memorising the training data, at the expense of slightly higher training MAEs, resembling an inherent but consistent auto-regularisation property of the \af.
+This behaviour is further confirmed on the more complex model discussed in what follows.